oracle/cloud-native-devops-workshop/db-devops/CloudNative400.md

 The terminal session will appear to suspend without returning a new command prompt.
 At this point you may minimize the terminal window because the Node.js listener for server.js is running in the background.

-- Enter the url `localhost:8001` in the address bar of the browser provided on the client workstation (with the icon displayed on the desktop) and press **Enter**.
+- Enter the url `localhost:8001` in the address bar of the browser provided on the client workstation (with the icon displayed on the desktop) and press **Enter** to navigate to the local UI application.

     ![](images/lab400/400_11_03_testlocal.png)

 Again note that there is no data displayed because the UI code must be edited to consume and display the microservices data.

-## Edit and Test the Local Version of the Code
+## Edit the Code and Test the Local Edited Version

 ### **STEP 12**: Edit the Local Version of the Code